anees7757/flappy_bird/README.md

 - **Classic Flappy Bird Gameplay** – Tap the screen to make the bird fly and navigate through the pipes.
 - **Score Tracking** – Earn points for each pipe you successfully pass.
 - **High Score** – Your best score is saved and displayed on the game over screen.
+- **Pause Game** – Pause the game anytime and resume when you're ready.
 - **Game Over and Restart** – Colliding with a pipe or the ground ends the game; restart to try again.
 - **Flame Engine Powered** – Uses Flame for the game loop, physics, and component management.
-- **Provider for State Management** – Manages game state like score and game over status.

 ## 📸 Screenshots